-Year 5 Autumn 2 Spring 1 Topic Properties and changes of m aterials Knowledge properties, including th compare and group together everyday materials on the basis of their properties, including their hardness, solubility, transparency, conductivity (electrical and thermal), and response to magnets als will dissolve in liquid to form a solution, and er a substance from a solution use knowledge of solids, liquids and gases to decide how mixtures might be separated, including through filtering, sieving and evaporating give reasons, based on evidence from comparative and fair tests, for the particular uses of everyday materials, including metals, wood and plastic demonstrate that dissolving, mixing and changes of state are reversible changes that this kind of chang ges result in the formation of new materials, and e is not usually reversible, including changes and the action of acid on bicarbonate of soda carrying out scientific enquiries to answer child-led questions, for example, 'Which materials would be the most effective for making a warm jacket, for wrapping ice cream to stop it melting, or for making blackout curtains?' taking measurements using increasing accuracy recording data using tables and line graphs comparing materials in order to make a switch in a circuit. observing and comparing the changes that take place, for example, when burning different materials or baking bread or cakes.
+Year 5 Autumn 2 Spring 1 Торіс Properties of Materials Changes of materials Knowledge including their hardness, solub compare and group together everyday materials on the basis of their properties, including their hardness, solubility, transparency, conductivity (electrical and thermal), and response to magnets know that some materials will dissolve in liquid to form a solution, and describe how to recover a substance from a solution use knowledge of solids, liquids and gases to decide how mixtures might be separated, including through filtering, sieving and evaporating give reasons, based on evidence from comparative and fair tests, for the particular uses of everyday materials, including metals, wood and plastic demonstrate that dissolving, mixing and changes of state are reversible changes explain that some changes result in the formation of new materials, and that this kind of change is not usually reversible, including changes associated with burning and the action of acid on bicarbonate of soda Skills materials would be the most e cream to stop it melting, or for using increasing accuracy record comparing materials in order t observing and comparing the comparing the comparing the comparing and comparing the comparing the comparing the comparing and comparing the co carrying out scientific enquiries to answer child-led questions, for example, 'Which materials would be the most effective for making a warm jacket, for wrapping ice cream to stop it melting, or for making blackout curtains?' taking measurements using increasing accuracy recording data using tables and line graphs comparing materials in order to make a switch in a circuit . observing and comparing the changes that take place, for example, when burning different materials or baking bread or cakes.

 Setting up controlled experiments where variables are controlled in order to answer questions fairly (i.e. 'How does the location of a jug of water effect the rate of evaporation?')
-Reversible, irreversible, filtering, sieving, soluble, insoluble, solution, solute, conductivity, insulation.
+Vocabulary Reversible, irreversible, filtering, sieving, soluble, insoluble, solution, solute, conductivity, insulation.

-Year 5 Spring 2 Topic Forces Knowledge explain that unsupported objects fall towards the Earth because of the force of gravity acting between the Earth and the falling object identify the effects of air resistance, water resistance and friction, that act between moving surfaces recognise that some mechanisms including levers, pulleys and gears allow a smaller force to have a greater effect Skills exploring falling paper cones or cupcake cases, and designing and making a variety of parachutes and carrying out fair tests to determine which designs are the most effective recording findings using scientific diagrams and labels. exploring resistance in water by making and testing boats of different shapes taking repeat readings where appropriate using results from findings to plan and set up further tests to find the best model. designing and making products that use levers, pulleys, gears and/or springs and explore their effects.
-Vocabulary Air resistance, water resistance, gravity, pulley, gear, fulcrum, upthrust.
+Year 5 Spring 2 Торіс Forces Knowledge explain that unsupported objects fall towards the Earth because of the force of gravity acting between the Earth and the falling object identify the effects of air resistance, water resistance and friction, that act between moving surfaces recognise that some mechanisms including levers, pulleys and gears allow a smaller force to have a greater effect

+Skills exploring falling paper cones or cupcake cases, and designing and making a variety of parachutes and carrying out fair tests to determine which designs are the most effective recording findings using scientific diagrams and labels. exploring resistance in water by making and testing boats of different shapes taking repeat readings where appropriate using results from findings to plan and set up further tests to find the best model. designing and making products that use levers, pulleys, gears and/or springs and explore their effects.
+Vocabulary • Air resistance, water resistance, gravity, pulley, gear, fulcrum, upthrust.